Mount Storm King is a Cruel and Vengeful King

 The trail is not long, only 1.9 miles, but that brevity is deceptive.
 The trail starts steep, and it stays that way.
 I don’t recall any stretches of the trail that give even a temporary level-graded respite.

 Do I say any of this to deter anyone?
 Of course not.
-The kind of people who do the King are the kind of person who will be intrigued at the promise of cruelty and despair.
+The kind of people who do the King are the kind of people who will be intrigued at the promise of cruelty and despair.
 These words are sweet talk to the breed of people who will make this climb.
 Are you feeling seduced right now?
 Feeling hot?

 Step inside my office, then, my friend.
 The King awaits.